CompareAudionotes vs Apple Voice Memos

 Choose : Audionotes

-Why? : Apple Voice Memos has no transcription or summary layer; Audionotes turns the same lecture recording into searchable text, summaries, mind maps, flashcards, and quizzes.
+Why? : Voice Memos records the lecture but gives you no way to extract key points.
+Audionotes turns the same recording into transcripts, summaries, mind maps, and quizzes automatically.

 Professionals who need meeting summaries